Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 How to treat bubbling sounds in the lungs?

-Depending on the type of wet rales, the method and method of treatment is selected.
-The main thing that connects all methods is the focus on eliminating the causes that caused wheezing.
+Depending on the type of moist wheezing, the method and method of treatment is selected.
+The main thing that connects all methods is the focus on eliminating the causes of wheezing.

-Small bubbling rales during breathing can not always be localized and detected when viewed with a stethoscope.
-To detect a site of bubbling wheezing, the doctor prescribes an x-ray.
+Fine bubbling rales during breathing cannot always be localized and detected when examined with a stethoscope.
+To detect the area of bubbling wheezing, the doctor orders an x-ray.

-In the presence of severe wheezing without fever and difficulty in breathing, the patient is placed in a hospital.
-The patient must be provided with respiratory function - he is connected to an artificial respiration apparatus.
-Having provided a safe environment, they move on to determining the causes and choosing a therapy program.
-When choosing medicines, medicines are used to relieve inflammation of the bronchi.
+If there is severe wheezing without fever and difficulty breathing, the patient is admitted to the hospital.
+The patient needs to ensure respiratory function - he is connected to an artificial respiration apparatus.
+Having provided a safe environment, they move on to determining the causes and choosing a treatment program.
+When selecting medications, medications are used to relieve inflammation of the bronchi.

 To treat moist rales, it is necessary to open the airflow path to the lungs.
-For this, drugs that thin the sputum and stimulate their discharge are prescribed.
-For the effectiveness of treatment, the patient is placed on bed rest, and to ensure peace and normal breathing, he is placed in a certain position.
+To do this, medications that thin the sputum and stimulate its release are prescribed.
+For the treatment to be effective, the patient is placed on bed rest, and to ensure rest and normal breathing, he is placed in a certain position.

-Cysteine and Mukomist act as sputum-thinning drugs.
-After liquefaction of sputum, lung spasms are provoked with the help of Lazolvan and Mukobene.
+Cysteine and Mucomist act as phlegm-thinning drugs.
+After liquefying the sputum, pulmonary spasms are provoked with the help of Lazolvan and Mukobene.

-If, due to a lack of response to treatment, hoarseness persists and sputum is not excreted, the doctor reviews the list of prescribed medications.
-When sputum appears, pay attention to color and density.
-If the sputum is thick, green, or yellowish, a serious infection is likely.
+If, due to lack of response to treatment, hoarseness persists and sputum is not removed, the doctor revises the list of prescribed medications.
+When sputum appears, you should pay attention to the color and density.
+If the sputum is thick, green, or yellowish, you may have a serious infection.

-With wheezing provoked by a bacterial infection, antibiotics of a wide range of groups are prescribed:
+For wheezing caused by a bacterial infection, antibiotics of a wide range of groups are prescribed:

 • fluoroquinol;